Medical Payments to Others Coverage: What Coverage F Pays For

 Covered Expense Examples

-Medical treatment Doctor visits, surgery, X-rays
+Medical treatment Doctor visits, surgery, X-rays, diagnostic tests

-Hospital care Inpatient stays, nursing services
+Hospital care Inpatient stays, professional nursing services

-Dental procedures Broken teeth from a fall
+Dental procedures Emergency dental work after a fall

 Funeral costs In the event of accidental death